WHAT ARE NUTRIENTS?

-- Sodium – balances body fluids – meat, shellfish, seaweed.
+- Sodium – balances body fluids – found in meat, shellfish, seaweed.

-- Potassium – balance of bodily fluids – bananas, turkey, beef.
+- Potassium – the balance of bodily fluids – found in bananas, turkey, beef.

-- Chloride – helps to digest food – cheese, bacon, bread.
+- Chloride – helps to digest food – found in cheese, bacon, bread.

-- Calcium – strong bones, regulates muscle contractions – milk, tofu, cheese, nuts.
+- Calcium – strong bones, regulates muscle contractions – found in milk, tofu, cheese, nuts.

-- Phosphorus – release energy from food – oats, fish, poultry.
+- Phosphorus – release energy from food – found in oats, fish, poultry.

-- Magnesium – food into energy – spinach, wholegrain bread.
+- Magnesium – food into energy – found in spinach, wholegrain bread.

-- Sulphur – required by amino acids – garlic, onion, broccoli.
+- Sulfur – required by amino acids – found in garlic, onion, broccoli.

 Trace minerals – under 100mg per day.

-- Iron – transport of oxygen in blood – eggs, poultry, cereals.
+- Iron – transport of oxygen in the blood – found in eggs, poultry, cereals.

-- Copper – produce red and white blood cells – nuts, offal.
+- Copper – produce red and white blood cells – found in nuts, offal.

-- Zinc – wound healing – meat, wheatgerm, shellfish.
+- Zinc – wound healing – found in meat, wheat germ, shellfish.

-- Selenium – immune system – eggs, meat, fish, brazil nuts.
+- Selenium – immune system – found in eggs, meat, fish, brazil nuts.

-- Iodine – regulates bodily chemical reactions – sea fish, shellfish.
+- Iodine – regulates bodily chemical reactions – found in sea fish, shellfish.

-- Chromium – influences insulin – lentils, spices, potatoes.
+- Chromium – influences insulin – found in lentils, spices, potatoes.

-- Fluoride – teeth enamel – water, tea leaves.
+- Fluoride – teeth enamel – found in water, tea leaves.

-- Manganese – activates enzymes – tea, cereals, nuts.
+- Manganese – activates enzymes – found in tea, cereals, nuts.

-- Others – required by the body in very low levels.
+- Others – required by the body at very low levels.